Thanks for using the exRNA Atlas. Your email was sent to the exRNA Admins. You will receive a response shortly.

 XDec deconvolutes small RNA-seq data from complex biofluids or fractions to estimate the exRNA expression profiles of constituent cargo profiles as well as the per-sample proportions of each constituent cargo profile.

 Output from XDec includes:

-- Tables of estimated average cargo profiles across 20,000+ ncRNA (miRNA, piRNA, tRNA, Y RNA, lincRNA, snoRNA, and snRNA) transcripts in reads per million (RPM) separated based on provided metadata features.
-Tables include mean expression, std. errors, degrees of freedom, and per sample residuals.
+- Stage2_[METADATA COLUMN]_[METADATA VALUE]_miRNA_RPM.txt - Tables of estimated average cargo profiles across miRNA transcripts in reads per million (rows) separated based on provided metadata values.
+Columns include mean expression and std. errors for each estimated constituent cargo profile (numbered 1 through k) as well as degrees of freedom, explained variances, and per sample residuals.